-Expenditure prescribed by SARS and which is necessarily incurred and paid for by the taxpayer in consequence of a physical impairment or disability is a qualifying medical expense in terms of section 6B of the Act, subject to certain limitations.
+Expenditure prescribed by SARS and which is necessarily incurred and paid for by the taxpayer in consequence of a physical impairment or disability is a qualifying medical expense under section 6B of the Act, subject to specified limitations.
 The terms "necessarily incurred" and "in consequence of" are not defined in the Act.
 Therefore, they retain their ordinary dictionary meaning.
-This means that a prescribed expense does not automatically qualify as a qualifying physical impairment or disability expense by mere reason of its listing.
+These terms mean that a prescribed expense does not automatically qualify as a qualifying physical impairment or disability expense by mere reason of its listing.
 The expense must also be necessary for the alleviation of the restrictions on a person's ability to perform daily functions.
-For example, if a wheelchair user without visual impairment buys a hand-held Global Positioning System (GPS), the cost of the hand-held GPS will not qualify under section 6B of the Act even though the expense is prescribed in the list.
-This is so because the hand-held GPS is not directly connected to this person's disability and hence is neither necessarily incurred nor incurred in consequence of this person's disability.
-In the case of a person who is, for example, visually impaired, the cost of the hand-held GPS may qualify.
+For example, if a wheelchair user without visual impairment buys a hand-held talking Global Positioning System (GPS), the cost of the hand-held talking GPS will not qualify under section 6B of the Act even though the expense is prescribed in the list.
+This is so because the hand-held talking GPS is not directly connected to the wheelchair user's disability and hence is neither necessarily incurred nor incurred in consequence of the person's disability.
+In the case of a person who is, for example, visually impaired, the cost of the hand-held talking GPS may qualify.